-The master’s programme in Sustainable Technology is based on the concept of industrial ecology with a focus on the understanding of interactions between technical, economic, social and ecological systems and processes.
+The master’s programme in Sustainable Technology covers the concept of Industrial Ecology, focusing on the interaction of technical, economic, social and ecological systems and processes.
 Students will explore this interdisciplinary framework for designing and operating industrial systems interdependent of natural systems.
 Graduates will balance environmental and economic performance and lead the development of strategies for a sustainable future.

 Sustainable Technology at KTH - Principles and Applications of Industrial Ecology

 The courses in the programme cover a range of interdisciplinary subjects connected to industrial ecology.
 The students are introduced to tools and knowledge that will enable them to apply technology more sustainably.
 The first semester is dedicated to mandatory courses that will give you an insight into the concepts of industrial ecology, ecosystems and impact of socio-technical systems, system analysis tools used in decision-making and a good base for scientific work.

 Since the programme covers a broad spectrum of courses, during their third and fourth semester, students can either choose a specialisation, for example, more technology-oriented courses or more management-oriented ones, or choose to mix courses from different areas to acquire broad knowledge in industrial ecology.

 After completing all course work, students carry out a six-month long degree project for their final term.
 The project is carried out either in an academic environment (university, research institute, or equivalent) or ina public or industrial setting (municipality, city, power plant, consulting agency or other industry/business).
 While suitable degree project topics may be proposed and assigned by programme lecturers, or by specialists from related industries/businesses, students are encouraged to define projects on their own and to seek environments in which these can successfully be carried out.